On the Power of Finite Ambiguity in B\"uchi Complementation: Application to Limit Deterministic Automata

-In the previous section, we have shown how to use codeterministic DAGs for the complementation of general NBWs and how it can be optimized for FANBWs.
-The same idea can be applied also in complementing limit deterministic \buchi automata on words (LDBWs).
-In Subsection~\ref{ssec:LDBWcodeterministicDAGconstruction}, we describe the codeterministic DAGs for LDBWs, which later will be used to produce a complementary NBW $\aut^{c}$ of $\aut$.
-Then, in Subsection~\ref{ssec:LDBWcomplementationConstruction}, we show the complementation construction for LDBWs.
+In the previous two sections, we have shown how to use codeterministic DAGs for the complementation of general NBAs and how it can be optimized for FANBAs.
+The same idea can be applied also in complementing limit deterministic \buchi automata (LDBAs).
+In Subsection~\ref{ssec:LDBAcodeterministicDAGconstruction}, we describe the codeterministic DAGs for LDBAs, which later will be used to produce a complementary NBA~$\aut^{c}$ of an LDBA~$\aut$.
+Then, in Subsection~\ref{ssec:LDBAcomplementationConstruction}, we show the complementation construction for LDBAs.